libgdx/libgdx.github.io/wiki/articles/java-development-kit-selection.md

 # Versions
-Since each platform that Java works on is different the code; translation may leaves features out or may not be capable of being emulated from the desktop to mobile or web.
-Thus, if developing on a specific platform, you may not have much of a choice on which Java versions.
-As a developer you may also be faced with having to use multiple JDKs to support the features and/or debugging capabilities required by the project.
+Since each platform that Java works on is different, the code translation may leave features out or may not be capable of being emulated from the desktop to mobile or web.
+If you're developing on a specific platform, you may not have much of a choice on which Java versions you can use.
+As a developer you may also be faced with having to use multiple
+JDKs to support the features and/or debugging capabilities required by the project.
 Most of the versions listed will be Long Term Supported (LTS).
 Hot swapping code is a feature that allows one to compile and swap code during runtime debugging.
 This feature enhanced by using Dynamic Code Execution Virtual Machine (DCEVM).
 This is